energyquantified/eq-python-client/docs/userguide/terminology.md

 ## Place

-Place is a rather generic concept: It represents anything that has a geographical location, and therefore it has a latitude and longitude.
+The Place model is a rather generic: It represents anything that has a geographical location, and therefore it has a latitude and longitude.

 Places have a `type` attribute describing what you may find in this place!
 These types are currently:

  * `producer` – Powerplant.
-Where available you will also get a `fuel` attribute with the production type (wind, solar, nuclear, etc.).
+Where available, you will also get a `fuel` attribute with the production type (wind, solar, nuclear, etc.).
  * `consumer` – Factory or otherwise large consumer of power
  * `weatherstation` – A weather station